CMO of IBM Watson AI

 Doug Hill is a Staff Security Automation Engineer for The Walt Disney Company.
 In his role, Doug is responsible for ETL pipeline development, API data integration, and event driven automation for Global Information Security.

-Doug has worked in roles as an application developer, automation engineer, system administrator Contributing to projects such as Keystone, Enterprise Portal, and WDPRT Infrastructure Modernization (iMod).
+Doug has worked in roles as an application developer, automation engineer, and system administrator contributing to projects such as Keystone, Enterprise Portal, and WDPRT Infrastructure Modernization (iMod).

 Doug has been in Information Technology within The Walt Disney Company for over 25 years working in segments such as ABC, Corporate, and Walt Disney Parks and Resorts.